The Laws of Pool Security in France

 There are dozens of types of pool security fencing now available in France.
 There are flexible mesh barriers, metal barriers, UPVC barriers, Perspex and transparent PVC panelled barriers and wooden fences.
 Although not everyone’s ideal choice, a barrier is one of the best options for pool security.

-For private pools a barrier system can be fitted with a manually operated gate, but should sill have a childproof latching system.
+For private pools, a barrier system can be fitted with a manually operated gate, but should still have a childproof latching system.

-Another option for a barrier is of course, a wall.
-There are important parts of the standard that must be adhered to, the most important of these is the barrier must be a minimum of 1m from the edge of a pool, and be over 1.10m high: there must be no foot holds, so natural stone walls are a no-no, but a smooth rendered wall is quite acceptable.
+Another option for a barrier is, of course, a wall.
+There are important parts of the standard that must be adhered to: the most important of these is that the barrier must be a minimum of 1m from the edge of a pool, and be over 1.10m high.
+There must be no footholds, so natural stone walls are a no-no, but a smooth rendered wall is quite acceptable.

 Pool alarms